Center for Innovative Technologies

 Division Office: Main Building Room 210, Clifton Campus

 Division Phone Number: (513) 569-1743

 The Center for Innovative Technologies encompasses Cincinnati State’s academic programs and majors in engineering, multimedia, and information technologies.
 The Center offers a number of associate's degree and certificate programs that prepare students for a career in a variety of technical fields or a possible pathway to a bachelor's degree.
-Cincinnati State has been recognized nationally as one of the top schools in Ohio for engineering-related associate's degrees in the state.
+Cincinnati State has been recognized nationally as one of the top schools in Ohio for engineering-related associate's degrees.

 The academic programs within the Center for Innovative Technologies are organized into the following departments: